Falcon LogScale 1.198.0 GA (2025-07-22)

 Items that have been deprecated and may be removed in a future release.

-• AUTOSHARDING_MAX configuration variable is now being deprecated and will be removed in version 1.207.
+• The datasource-count metric has been deprecated and will be removed in version 1.201 of LogScale.

 • The lastScheduledSearch field from the ScheduledSearch datatype is now deprecated and planned for removal in LogScale version 1.202.
 The new lastExecuted and lastTriggered fields have been added to the ScheduledSearch datatype to replace lastScheduledSearch.